marysiakodziara/atipera-api/README.md

 # Atipera-api
 Welcome to the Atipera-api project!
-This project offers a user-friendly way to access information about a given user's repositories on GitHub using reactive programming and Spring WebFlux.
+This project offers a user-friendly way to access information about a given user's repositories on GitHub using __`reactive programming and Spring WebFlux`__.

 ## Table of Contents
 - [Features](#features)